 The tournament is a part of the ATP World Tour 500 Series circuit and is the only such tournament on the continent.
 Played on outdoor clay courts, it features some of the best players on the men’s tour.
 Over the years, the likes of Dominic Thiem, Rafael Nadal, David Ferrer, Marin Cilic, and others have participated in the Rio Open.

-The 2020 ATP Rio Open will begin on Monday, February 17 and the final will be played on Sunday, February 22.
-The two semifinals will be played on the Saturday of that week with the rounds of qualifiers to be held a couple of days before the start of the tournament main.
+The 2020 ATP Rio Open began on Monday, February 17 and the final was played on Sunday, February 22.
+The two semifinals were played on the Saturday of that week with the rounds of qualifiers held a couple of days before the start of the tournament main.

 Men’s Singles List

-Dominic Thiem, Diego Schwartzman, Dusan Lajovic, Cristian Garin, Guido Pella, Borna Coric, Laslo Djere, Albert Ramos Vinolas
+Dominic Thiem, Dusan Lajovic, Cristian Garin, Guido Pella, Albert Ramos Vinolas, Casper Ruud, Fernando Verdasco.

 Led by the top seeded Dominic Thiem, Fabio Fognini, Marco Cecchinato, Diego Schwartzman, Dusan Lajovic, Malek Jaziri and Nicolas Jarry, all lost in the opening round of the tournament.
 Only fifth seeded Joao Sousa made it as far as the second but lost to Next Gen player Casper Ruud.